microsoft/reactxp/docs/docs/components/text.md

 importantForAccessibility: ImportantForAccessibility = ImportantForAccessibility.Yes;

 // Should be focused when the component is mounted, see also UserInterface.setFocusArbitrator().
+// WARNING: autoFocus=true means that this Text's focus() method will be called,
+// however calling focus() for Text might make sense only mobile for the accessibility
+// reasons, on web it has no effect.
 autoFocus: boolean = false;

 // Should the scale multiplier be capped when allowFontScaling is set to true?